Himanshu Singh

 My work spans adversarial training, projection-based feature regularization, diffusion-based purification methods, and systematic robustness evaluation under white-box and gray-box threat models.
 I am particularly interested in understanding how representation geometry influences adversarial vulnerability and generalization.

-Prior to academia, I worked as a Research Scientist at Animaker, contributing to the development of the text-to-video system Steve AI.
+Before joining my PhD, I worked as a Research Scientist at Animaker, contributing to the development of the text-to-video system Steve AI.
 This experience strengthened my interest in building AI systems that bridge theoretical insight with real-world deployment.

 I am broadly interested in trustworthy and controllable AI.
 I welcome collaborations and discussions at the intersection of robustness, alignment, and security.